Accounting and Financial Reports in TallyPrime

-Receivables: When you make some purchases or obtain services from your vendors, you need to keep track of all the payments that you have to make within the due dates.
+Payables: When you make some purchases or obtain services from your vendors, you need to keep track of all the payments that you have to make within the due dates.
 All such pending payments to your parties are outstanding payables.
 The Outstanding Payables report in TallyPrime gives you an overview of what your business owes for supplies, inventory, and services.

 Trial Balance shows the total of the debit and credit balances recorded in various ledger accounts.
-It will help you ensure that the entries in your company’s books are mathematically correct at the end of every reporting period.
+It helps you ensure that the entries in your company’s books are mathematically correct at the end of every reporting period.
 The Trial Balance ensures that for every debit entry, there is a corresponding credit entry in the books.
 Thus, the sum of all debits has to be equal to the sum of all credits.

-This is in accordance with the double entry accounting principle, which says that for every debit, there has to be an equal credit.
+This is in accordance with the double-entry accounting principle, which says that for every debit, there has to be an equal credit.

-Ratio Analysis is used to mathematically compare various accounts or categories in your books, such as Working Capital, Bank Balances, amount due from Sundry Debtors/Creditors, Nett Profit, and so on.
+Ratio Analysis is used to mathematically compare various accounts or categories in your books, such as Working Capital, Bank Balances, the amount due from Sundry Debtors/Creditors, Nett Profit, and so on.
 This comparison will help you look at the financial position of your business from different lenses, and assess the areas that are doing well and the areas that need improvement.

 Cash Book records all the transactions that affect cash, that is, all the receipts and payments of cash.